Sustainable business operations

 Compensation

-We will compensate our yearly net carbon footprint until 2026 by investing in projects that contribute to at least 2 out of 3 SDG’s Achmea focuses on.
-We choose projects that achieve a clear and quantifiable emission reduction.
-The last 3 years we chose for the Gold Standard carbon compensation project ‘Cookstoves in Rwanda’.
 For the mid-long and long term we are compensating by planting trees.
 For this, we have started a partnership with Land Life Company.
-For the duration of 3 years (2021-2024) approximately 1.00.00 trees will be planted on degraded land in places like Australië and Iceland.With this we compensate the remaining carbon emission from 2027 on for a duration of 40 years.
-By mid-2023, 70% of these will have already been planted.
+For the duration of 3 years (2021-2024) trees have been planted on degraded land in Australia and Spain.With this we compensate the remaining carbon emission from 2027 on for a duration of 40 years.
 Because these are young trees, it will take some years before they absorb enough carbon to be certifiable.

 Socially responsible procurement